Brett Smith: Professional career

-Leading up to the 2014 NFL Draft, the NFL.com scouts gave him a rating of a 5.1.
-His main strength were considered to be his good sized hands, a vertical jump of 10'8", his speed for being a quarterback, and being a team captain for two years.
+Leading up to the 2014 NFL draft, the NFL.com scouts gave him a rating of a 5.1.
+His main strength were considered to be his good sized hands, a broad jump of 10'8", his speed for being a quarterback, and being a team captain for two years.
 His weaknesses included; his size (6'1"), throwing off balance, wobbly throws, and he needed to adapt patience to be able to play at the pro level.
 He was projected to be a seventh round pick.
 In the actual 2014 NFL Draft, he went undrafted.

 Tampa Bay Buccaneers

 Shortly after the draft concluded, Smith was signed by the Tampa Bay Buccaneers to compete with Mike Kafka, Alex Tanney and Mike Glennon for the backup position behind Josh McCown.
 This reunited him with college teammate Robert Herron, who was drafted in the sixth round of the 2014 NFL Draft.
 It also reunited him with quarterbacks coach Marcus Arroyo who recruited Smith to Wyoming.
 He was cut on May 21, 2014.